Marginal Deformations of N=4 SYM and Open vs. Closed String Parameters: The Leigh Strassler Deformation

-For the general case of complex $\beta$, to obtain the dual background, one needs to perform an additional $SL(2,\mathbb{R})_{s}$ transformation on the solution corresponding to $\beta_{\mathbb{R}}$.
+To obtain the dual background for the general case of complex $\beta$ one needs to perform an additional $SL(2,\mathbb{R})_{s}$ transformation on the solution corresponding to $\beta_{\mathbb{R}}$.
 By $SL(2,\mathbb{R})_{s}$ we denote here the $SL(2,\mathbb{R})$ symmetry of ten dimensional type IIB supergravity which acts nontrivially on the compexified scalar and two--form fields of the theory.
 Being a symmetry of the equations of motion it can be used to generate distinct solutions.
 Subsequent work on the subject of the $\beta$--deformed gauge theories has provided further checks of the AdS/CFT correspondence \cite{Frolovetal0503,Frolovetal0507,ChenKumar,Durnfordetal,GeorgiouKhoze,Hernandezetal} whereas generalizations as well as applications of the solution generating technique introduced in \cite{LuninMaldacena} were considered in \cite{GursoyNunez,Frolov,Hernandezetal, AhnVazquezPoritz05,AhnVazquezPoritz06,Rashkovetal}.